MilaNLProc/prompting_hate_speech/README.md

 Respectful or Toxic?
 Using Zero-Shot Learning with Language Models to Detect Hate Speech
 -------

-This repository contains the code of the paper Respectful or Toxic?
-Using Zero-Shot Learning with Language Models to Detect Hate Speech.
+This repository contains the code of the paper **Respectful or Toxic?
+Using Zero-Shot Learning with Language Models to Detect Hate Speech**.

 License
 -------